fivetran/terraform-provider-fivetran/docs/resources/dbt_project.md

 ### Optional

 - `ensure_readiness` (Boolean) Should resource wait for project to finish initialization.
+Default value: true.
 - `environment_vars` (Set of String)
 - `target_name` (String) Target name to set or override the value from the deployment.yaml
 - `threads` (Number) The number of threads dbt will use (from 1 to 32).
 Make sure this value is compatible with your destination type.
 For example, Snowflake supports only 8 concurrent queries on an X-Small warehouse.